heykayla/my-writing/how-tos/how-to-create-and-push-files-to-a-remote-repo-tutorial.md

 ### Step 3: Validate your Git configuration settings

-Check your Git configuration settings on your local computer by running the `git config -l` command.
-The output should list your Git username, email, along with other details.
+To check your Git configuration settings on your local computer, run the `git config -l` command.
+The output should list your Git username, email, and other details.

 ```
 >:$ git config -l